 When the holidays roll around, time is your most valuable resource.
 The earlier you plan, the smoother everything will go.

-● How many visits can I reasonably handle each day while still providing top-quality care?
+- How many visits can I reasonably handle each day while still providing top-quality care?

-● How might traffic or weather delays affect my schedule?
+- How might traffic or weather delays affect my schedule?

-● Do I have time to rest, eat, and recharge between visits?
+- Do I have time to rest, eat, and recharge between visits?

-💡Pro tip: Group visits by neighborhood to minimize driving time.
+💡Tip: Group visits by neighborhood to minimize driving time.
 Utilize color-coding for your route to organize your visits into time blocks.
-Less time in traffic = more time with the kitties (and fewer “running late” texts).
+Less time in traffic = more time with the kitties (and fewer "running late" texts).

 2. Don't Overbook, Know Your Limits!

-If you are doing overnights, only do about 2-4 drop ins in addition to your overnights to avoid burnout.
-This all
+If you are doing overnights, consider doing about 2-4 drop ins in addition to your overnights to avoid burnout.
+This all really depends on your experience, location, and what you can manage.
+It is helpful to know your limits and avoid overcommitting.

-Remember: saying “no” is an act of professionalism.
-Sticking to your boundaries can be one of the most loving choices you make for yourself, your clients, and the cats.
-When you’re stretched too thin, you risk missing meals, forgetting updates, or rushing through visits (and that’s not fair to anyone).
+Remember: saying "no" is an act of professionalism.
+Sticking to your boundaries can be one of the most loving choices you make for yourself, your customers, and the cats.
+When you're stretched too thin, you risk missing meals, forgetting updates, or rushing through visits (and that's not fair to anyone).

 3. Prioritize Self-Care (and Don't Feel Guilty About It)

-Cat sitting is very rewarding work, but it can also be physically and emotionally demanding.
-Long hours, communication expectations, holiday pressure, and the responsibility of caring for someone’s beloved cats can take a toll.
+Providing cat care is very rewarding work, but it can also be physically and emotionally demanding.
+Long hours, communication expectations, holiday pressure, and the responsibility of caring for someone's beloved cats can take a toll.

 Self-care is what allows you to show up as your best self.
 The more balanced you feel, the better care you'll provide.